jazenwong/wong-blog/_posts/essay/2024-02-04-reflections-white-kenya-hara.markdown

 A manifested form of kizen is a sheet of white paper.

-Hara argues that paper's practical use *"is less important than its imaginative impact.
+Hara argues that paper's practical use in history *"[was] less important than its imaginative impact.
 Human beings who come in contact with its latent potential are naturally driven to express themselves."*

 A sheet of white paper invokes kizen.
 The limitless possibility of what that piece of paper can hold is white.